Camera obscura: 1600 to 1650: Name coined, camera obscura telescopy, portable drawing aid in tents and boxes

-The earliest use of the term "camera obscura" is found in the 1604 book Ad Vitellionem Paralipomena by German mathematician, astronomer, and astrologer Johannes Kepler.
+The earliest use of the term camera obscura is found in the 1604 book Ad Vitellionem Paralipomena by German mathematician, astronomer, and astrologer Johannes Kepler.
 Kepler discovered the working of the camera obscura by recreating its principle with a book replacing a shining body and sending threads from its edges through a many-cornered aperture in a table onto the floor where the threads recreated the shape of the book.
 He also realized that images are "painted" inverted and reversed on the retina of the eye and figured that this is somehow corrected by the brain.

-In 1607, Kepler studied the sun in his camera obscura and noticed a sunspot, but he thought it was Mercury transiting the sun.
+In 1607, Kepler studied the Sun in his camera obscura and noticed a sunspot, but he thought it was Mercury transiting the Sun.

 In his 1611 book Dioptrice, Kepler described how the projected image of the camera obscura can be improved and reverted with a lens.
 It is believed he later used a telescope with three lenses to revert the image in the camera obscura.

-In 1611, Frisian/German astronomers David and Johannes Fabricius (father and son) studied sunspots with a camera obscura, after realizing looking at the sun directly with the telescope could damage their eyes.
-They are thought to have combined the telescope and the camera obscura into camera obscura telescopy.
+In 1611, Frisian/German astronomers David and Johannes Fabricius (father and son) studied sunspots with a camera obscura, after realizing looking at the Sun directly with the telescope could damage their eyes.
+They are thought to have combined the telescope and the camera obscura into camera obscura telescopy.Surdin, V., and M. Kartashev.
+"Light in a dark room."
+Quantum 9.6 (1999): 40.

-In 1612, Italian mathematician Benedetto Castelli wrote to his mentor, the Italian astronomer, physicist, engineer, philosopher, and mathematician Galileo Galilei about projecting images of the sun through a telescope (invented in 1608) to study the recently discovered sunspots.
+In 1612, Italian mathematician Benedetto Castelli wrote to his mentor, the Italian astronomer, physicist, engineer, philosopher, and mathematician Galileo Galilei about projecting images of the Sun through a telescope (invented in 1608) to study the recently discovered sunspots.
 Galilei wrote about Castelli's technique to the German Jesuit priest, physicist, and astronomer Christoph Scheiner.

 From 1612 to at least 1630, Christoph Scheiner would keep on studying sunspots and constructing new telescopic solar-projection systems.
 He called these "Heliotropii Telioscopici", later contracted to helioscope.
 For his helioscope studies, Scheiner built a box around the viewing/projecting end of the telescope, which can be seen as the oldest known version of a box-type camera obscura.
 Scheiner also made a portable camera obscura.

 In his 1613 book Opticorum Libri Sex Belgian Jesuit mathematician, physicist, and architect François d'Aguilon described how some charlatans cheated people out of their money by claiming they knew necromancy and would raise the specters of the devil from hell to show them to the audience inside a dark room.
 The image of an assistant with a devil's mask was projected through a lens into the dark room, scaring the uneducated spectators.

 By 1620 Kepler used a portable camera obscura tent with a modified telescope to draw landscapes.
 It could be turned around to capture the surroundings in parts.